-Revision Changes Date 7.0.3 Editorial (Formatting) updates 28 Oct.
+Revision Changes Date 8.1 Minor change to Section 7.4, to clarify the content of the PICS for completion of Milestone 0.9 of a Draft Specification.
+15 December 2021 8.0 Major changes include: Revisions to section 5, to include detailed Meeting Recording Procedures Revisions to Section 10, Appeals Process 7.0.3 Editorial (Formatting) updates 28 Oct.
 2020 7.0.2 Incorporate more feedback from WG Chairs.
-Changes include: Removed author attribution in revision history Added historical revision history Editorial updates 22 Sept.
-2020 7.0.1 Revisions based on feedback from WG Chairs Session.
-Changes include: Amended language to not limit CSG as a singleton in the WG Clarifying that a WG may have multiple TSGs, CSGs, MPSGs, each with a charter that defines the work area.
-Fixed the language requiring the requiring parent group to approve Secretary or VC Added a new section [12.1] with recommended election cycles to avoid the CHIP timing issues encountered this week Added Interest Group Clarified TT Lead assignment Added IPR to the acronym list Removed language for guest expert Grammatical fixes 27 Aug.
-2020 7.0 Updated Technical Committee Processes and Procedures into general organizational processes and procedures, with the following major changes: 11 June • Steering Committees formalized to act as Technical Committee for their Working Group Working Groups • Working Groups can have technical, marketing, and certification sub-groups Introduce a Governance Committee as steward for organizational processes and procedures • Enhanced flexibility in language Technical PnPs to be suggestions such that WG Charters may override them NFR some milestone naming updates 6.0 Technical Committee Processes and Procedures • See prior revisions to document 13-0625 for more details 13 Nov 2019
+Changes include: • Removed author attribution in revision history • Added historical revision history • Editorial updates 7.0.1 Revisions based on feedback from WG Chairs Session.
+Changes include: • Amended language to not limit CSG as a singleton in the WG • Clarifying that a WG may have multiple TSGs, CSGs, MPSGs, each with a charter that defines the work area. • Fixed the language requiring the requiring parent group to approveSecretary or VC • Added a new section [12.1] with recommended election cycles toavoid the CHIP timing issues encountered this week • Added Interest Group • Clarified TT Lead assignment • Added IPR to the acronym list • Removed language for guest expert • Grammatical fixes 27 Aug.
+2020 7.0 Updated Technical Committee Processes and Procedures into general organizational processes and procedures, with the following major changes: Steering Committees formalized to act as Technical Committeefor their Working Group Working Groups can have technical, marketing, and certification sub-groups Introduce a Governance Committee as steward fororganizational processes and procedures Enhanced flexibility in language Technical PnPs to be suggestions such that WG Charters may override them NFR some milestone naming updates 11 June 2020

+6.0 Technical Committee Processes and Procedures • See prior revisions to document 13-0625 for more details 13 Nov 2019 ----- -- -------------